Hermann Höfle: Crimes against humanity

 Around May 1942 in the General Government, a substitution policy developed for a short time in which Polish workers who were sent to the German Reich were gradually replaced with Jewish laborers.
 It became standard procedure to stop deportation trains from the Reich and Slovakia in Lublin in order to select able-bodied Jews for work in the General Government, the others being sent on to their deaths in Belzec.
 In this way, many Jews were temporarily spared death and instead relegated to forced labor.
-Hermann Höfle was one of the chief supporters and implementers of this policy.
+Höfle was one of the chief supporters and implementers of this policy.

 Höfle personally oversaw the deportation of the Warsaw Ghetto, the so-called Großaktion Warschau.
 The operation was preceded on 20 and 21 July 1942 by a spree of randomly killing actions along the streets of the Ghetto and by the arrest and brutal imprisonment of many others taken as hostages among counselors, department managers and those connected in a way or another to the Judenrat.
 All this was to intimidate and soften the Judenrat to the new upcoming measures.
 The day after, in the morning of 22 July, Sturmbannführer Höfle, accompanied by an entourage of SS and government officials, arrived at the Judenrat in the Warsaw Ghetto and announced to the chairman, Adam Czerniaków, that the Jews, regardless of sex or age and with but a few exceptions, were to be evacuated to the East.
-The exceptions were workers in German factories who had valid work permits, Judenrat employees, the Jewish Order Service, hospital patients and employees, and the families of the exempt.
+The exceptions were workers in German factories who had valid work permits, Judenrat employees, the Jewish Ghetto Police, hospital patients and employees, and the families of the exempt.
 The deportees were allowed to carry with them 15 kg of baggage, food for three days, money, gold, and other valuables.
 The order also called for 6,000 Jews to report to the Umschlagplatz every day by 4 p.m. to board the trains for deportation.